xaviertquinn/xaviertquinn.github.io/massachusetts.md

 ### Bottom 10 Schools

-The bottom 10 schools include three from Springfield District.
-All three are public schools with a graduation rate ranging from 16.7% to 8.7%.
+The bottom 10 schools include <strong>three from Springfield District</strong>.
+All three are public schools with a <strong>graduation rate ranging from 16.7% to 8.7%</strong>.
 Springfield District consists of 10 schools; four have a graduation rate under 50%, the other 6 have a rating over 50%.
 Springfield High School is 5th in the bottom 10 schools and 88% of its students are economically disadvantaged and only 11.6% go on to college.

 <img src="images/MA_Bottom10.png?raw=true"/>